mpv-player/mpv/DOCS/man/vo.rst

             Sharpening strength.
 Increasing this makes the image sharper but adds more ringing and aliasing.
 Defaults to 0.5.

+        ``oversample``
+            Minimum distance to an edge before interpolation is used.
+Setting this to 0 will always interpolate edges, whereas setting it to 0.5 will never interpolate, thus behaving as if the regular nearest neighbour algorithm was used.
+Defaults to 0.0.

     ``scale-radius=<r>``
         Set radius for filters listed below, must be a float number between 1.0 and 16.0.
 Defaults to be 3.0 if not specified.